StructureFold2/StructureFold3/README.md

 + Merge sam_filter and sam_to_rtsc, making this step one module.
 Although samtools is ubiquitous, the future module will probably be pure Python.
 Therefore samtools will probably be removed from the dependencies.
+The future module will filter mappings while generating <.rtsc>.

 + Rework batch_fold_rna entirely.
 The input files and options need updating, and a consistency check needs to be added between the fasta/react.